-Stay At Home.
-Protect the NHS.
-Save Lives. https://www.gov.uk/coronavirus
+Stay Alert > Control the Virus > Save Lives. https://www.gov.uk/coronavirus

 All great ideas start with a great plan...